bibin567/aws-legacy-application-load-balancer/README.md

 terraform apply
  ```

-Confirm by typing yes when prompted.

 ## Access your infrastructure:

 After the deployment is complete, Terraform will output the DNS name of the ALB.
 You can access your web servers via this ALB DNS name.

-5**To destroy the infrastructure and clean up all AWS resources created by Terraform, run:**
+5. **To destroy the infrastructure and clean up all AWS resources created by Terraform, run:**

  ```bash